-blastn BLASTN binary : Path to blastn binary.
-If installed via conda install, the bio conda recipe will be used, and placed into the bin/ folder for your conda install lation. mrbait, by default, assumes that the blastn executable is locatable in you \$PATH as "blastn".
-If this is not the case, provide an alternate path using this flag. makedb MakeBlastDB binary: Path to makeblastdb binary.
+--blastn BLASTN binary: Path to blastn binary.
+If installed via conda install, the bioconda recipe will be used, and placed into the bin/ folder for your conda installation. mrbait, by default, assumes that the blastn executable is locatable in your

+\$PATH as "blastn".
+If this is not the case, provide an alternate path using this flag. makedb MakeBlastDB binary : Path to makeblastdb binary.
 If installed via conda install, the bioconda recipe will be used, and placed into the bin/ folder for your conda installation.
 Mrbait, by default, assumes that the makeblastdb executable is locatable in your \$PATH as "makeblastdb".
-If this is not the case, provide an alternate path using this flag. blastdb Path to BLAST database: Full path to formatted database to search against fastadb Path to FASTA database : If database is provided as a FASTA file, and requires building using the makeblastdb command, provide that path here. e_value E-value threshold : Minimum e-value cutoff to report BLAST hits [default=0.000001] gapopen Gap opening penalty : Penalty for opening gaps when performing alignment [default=5] gapextend Gap extension penalty : Penalty for extending gaps when performing alignment [default=2] word_size Word size: Word size [default=11] nodust Turn off dusting : Use this flag to turn off the low-complexity filter using by blastn.
+If this is not the case, provide an alternate path using this flag. blastdb Path to BLAST database: Full path to formatted database to search against fastadb Path to FASTA database : If database is provided as a FASTA file, and requires building using the makeblastdb command, provide that path here. e_value E-value threshold : Minimum e-value cutoff to report BLAST hits [de-fault=0.000001] gapopen Gap opening penalty : Penalty for opening gaps when performing alignment [default=5] gapextend Gap extension penalty : Penalty for extending gaps when performing alignment [default=2] word_size Word size: Word size [default=11] max_hits Max hits: Value for BLAST parameter -max_target_seqs [default=10000] nodust Turn off dusting : Use this flag to turn off the low-complexity filter using by blastn.
 Depending on what your goals are for BLAST filtering, this may be necessary.
 Boolean. megablast Use megablast : Use this flag to switch to the megablast algorithm.
 It is recommended you use this if you are trying to exclusively find nearly identical alignments to a very closely related genome.